rakeshvattikonda/asic-interview/docs/about.md

 Welcome to **asic-interview.io**!

-The field of **Very Large Scale Integration (VLSI)** plays a crucial role in modern semiconductor technology, shaping the design of chips used in **consumer electronics, computing, and communication systems**.
-With companies constantly pushing the boundaries of **performance, power efficiency, and cost**, there is a growing demand for skilled VLSI engineers.
-However, securing a role in this competitive field requires **thorough preparation**, not just in technical concepts but also in **problem-solving and communication skills**.
+The field of Very Large Scale Integration (VLSI) plays a crucial role in modern semiconductor technology, shaping the design of chips used in consumer electronics, computing, and communication systems.
+With companies constantly pushing the boundaries of performance, power efficiency, and cost, there is a growing demand for skilled VLSI engineers.
+However, securing a role in this competitive field requires thorough preparation, not just in technical concepts but also in problem-solving and communication skills.

 ## 💡 Why This Website?

-I decided to create this website because I have seen **talented engineers struggle during interviews**—not due to a lack of knowledge, but because they were **unprepared for the format, the depth of questioning, and the mental pressure** that comes with technical interviews.
-Many candidates feel **nervous or overwhelmed** in their first few interviews.
+I decided to create this website because I have seen talented engineers struggle during interviews—not due to a lack of knowledge, but because they were unprepared for the format, the depth of questioning, and the mental pressure that comes with technical interviews.
+Many candidates feel nervous or overwhelmed in their first few interviews.
 I have been there myself.

-The **long hours of technical discussions**, the **stress of solving problems on the spot**, and the **challenge of explaining complex ideas concisely** can be **mentally exhausting**.
-But like anything else, **practice builds confidence**.
-Over time, I learned how to **approach these interviews strategically, stay composed, and articulate my thoughts effectively**.
+The long hours of technical discussions, the stress of solving problems on the spot, and the challenge of explaining complex ideas concisely can be mentally exhausting.
+But like anything else, practice builds confidence.
+Over time, I learned how to approach these interviews strategically, stay composed, and articulate my thoughts effectively.

 ## 🎯 What You Will Find Here

-Throughout my career, I have encountered a wide range of interview questions—some **highly practical and industry-focused**, others **purely theoretical**, and a few that seemed designed just to **test how candidates handle pressure** rather than their actual engineering skills.
-This website aims to prepare you for **all types of questions**, including:
+Throughout my career, I have encountered a wide range of interview questions—some highly practical and industry-focused, others purely theoretical, and a few that seemed designed just to test how candidates handle pressure rather than their actual engineering skills.
+This website aims to prepare you for all types of questions, including:

 - **Practical, real-world VLSI challenges** that test how well you can apply knowledge to actual **design problems**.
 - **Theoretical and textbook-style questions** that focus on **fundamental concepts**.